bialimed/miams/README.md

       --output ${APP_DIR}/test/out_model/msi_intervals.tsv

 ### Build MSI reference with *MIAmS Learn*
-The following command must be used on large number of stable and instable samples coming from your laboratory.
+The following command must be used on large number of stable and unstable samples coming from your laboratory.
 Take in mind the sentence of mSINGS's authors:
 "_Baseline statistics vary markedly from assay-to-assay and lab-to-lab.
 It is CRITICAL that you prepare a baseline file that is specific for your analytic